pan-dora/apix-image-services/README.md

 [Fedora API Extension](https://wiki.duraspace.org/display/FF/Design+-+API+Extension+Architecture) architecture.

 * `acrepo-exts-fits`: This service will return FITS information associated with a Fedora Binary, in XML format
-* `acrepo-exts-jsonld`: This module exposes an HTTP endpoint for creating compact JSON-LD documents from a fedora repository using a pluggable context document
+* `acrepo-exts-image`: An image manipulation service
-* `acrepo-image-service`: An image manipulation service
+* `acrepo-exts-jsonld`: This module exposes an HTTP endpoint for creating compact JSON-LD documents from a Fedora repository using a pluggable context document
 * `acrepo-exts-serialize-xml`: This service translates Fedora RDF documents into MODS/XML or DC/XML
 * `acrepo-template-mustache`: A module for converting Fedora resources into some other form, using a [mustache](https://mustache.github.io/) template.